Skip to main content

 Polk County, MinnesotaEutrophic

 The LakeGrade rubric puts Maple Lake at a C: clarity at 3.4 ft, 38 µg/L of phosphorus, and a TSI of 58 signal an intermediate trophic state.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 At only 14 ft deep, Maple Lake is shallow — wind keeps the water column mixed and sediment resuspension drives phosphorus levels harder to manage.
 Maple Lake covers 1,641 acres alongside 19.8 miles of shoreline, large enough that conditions can vary meaningfully between bays.
 Among the 20 graded lakes in Polk County, Maple Lake sits at rank 10, above the county median.